 During his first twenty years at UConn, his appointment was with the Department of Geology & Geophysics, where he ran a grant-funded research lab with graduate students, and where his undergraduate teaching responsibilities included glacial geology, surface processes, dinosaurs, and introductory geology.
 Following dissolution of that department in 2004, he held appointments Department of Ecology & Evolutionary Biology and the Department of Anthropology (Archaeology), with research and teaching commitments to Center for Integrative Geosciences, and the Honors Program.

 Thor’s academic career took an expected turn in 2002 with publication of his first book on signature landforms: Stone by Stone: The Magnificent History in New England’s Stone Walls (Walker/Bloomsbury, 2002).
-This nonfiction bestseller won the Connecticut Book Award (a Library of Congress Program), went through multiple printings in hardcover and softcover, and inaugurated nearly two decades of advocacy for historic landscape conservation.
-During this interval, he gave more than 500 hundred presentations at venues ranging from tiny historical societies to the NASA Engineering Colloquium in Washington D.C.
+This nonfiction bestseller won the Connecticut Book Award (a Library of Congress Program), went through multiple printings in hardcover and softcover, and inaugurated nearly two decades of advocacy for historic landscape conservation, giving ~1000 presentations at venues ranging from tiny historical societies to the NASA Engineering Colloquium in Washington D.C.

-Also during this interval, he was recruited as an essayist and opinion journalist for the Hartford Courant.
-Beginning in 2003 his scholarship shifted away from data-driven field research to science communication, highlighted by his writing a regular weekly opinion column mainly on science policy, environment, and education.
+Beginning in 2003 his scholarship shifted away from data-driven field research to journalism and science communication, writing a regular weekly opinion column on science policy, environment, and education for the Hartford Courant, the state’s flagship metropolitan, capital city daily.
 The end result after 15 years was a portfolio of more than 500 newspaper essays and columns in outlets ranging from the New York Times to the Block Island Times and more than a dozen freelanced magazine articles.
 In 2004, the Geoscience Directorate of the National Science Foundation funded his project to develop elementary- and middle-school geoscience curricula based on Stone Wall Secrets (Tilbury House, 1998), an illustrated children’s book coauthored with Kristine Thorson and cited by the Smithsonian Institution as one of its Notable Books for Children.
 His third book on stone walls, Exploring Stone Walls (Walker, 2005) was the first-ever field guide to the phenomenon.